nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

   in comments
 - The README contains "back of the box" high level overview of features.
 It is meant for people trying to decide if they want to install this plugin or not.
-  It should include refrences to the help file for more information:
+  It should include references to the help file for more information:
   `:h neo-tree-setup`
 - The vim help file [doc/neo-tree.txt](doc/neo-tree.txt) is the definitive reference and should contain all information needed to configure and use the